Skip to content

 The University of Southern Queensland supports the principle of universal access for all students, including those with a Disability, to its services and facilities.
 The University will strive to ensure that no students are disadvantaged in their participation in any aspect of university life as a result of a Disability.

 The University commits to the provision of a study environment where students will not be subject to discrimination or harassment because of a Disability.
-Discrimination, harassment, vilification and victimization are covered in more detail in the University's Employee Equity and Diversity Policy.
+Discrimination, harassment, vilification and victimization are covered in more detail in the University's Employee Diversity and Inclusion Policy.

 The University aims, as far as possible, to eliminate Disability discrimination; to ensure that people with disabilities have the same rights as the rest of the community; and to promote recognition and acceptance of these rights within the campus community.